 A child with special educational needs may be experiencing difficulties with learning and communicating, behaviour or they may have a physical disability.
 These difficulties may be of a short or long-term nature and the child may require extra support in school.
 In such cases, a SEND Support Plan will be written which will identify the specific needs, set targets for the child and describe the support to be provided.
 If this support is not effective and problems persist, the school will consider applying for an Education and Health Care Plan for the child.

-Please click here to see our Inclusion Policy for further details about Inclusion and Special Educational Needs.
+This is our Inclusion Policy for further details about Inclusion and Special Educational Needs.

-Please click here to see information on Northamptonshire’s Local Offer: www.northamptonshire.gov.uk/localoffer
+Local Offer - Information on Northamptonshire’s Local Offer: www.northamptonshire.gov.uk/localoffer

 Equal Opportunities Statement